ReinerNippes/nextcloud_on_docker/README.md

 100% Handsfree & Ready to login.

-Right now this will run on Ubuntu 18, Debian 9/10, CentOS 7, Amazon Linux 2.
+Right now this will run on Ubuntu 18, Debian 9/10, CentOS 7, Amazon Linux 2, VMWare Photon OS

 The playbook runs on x86_64 and ARM(64) servers.
 It's tested on AWS EC2, Scaleway Server and on Rasberry 3+ running Debian 9.